Aaravlnm/PayPrayer/README.md

 ## Database Transactions

-The PayTab implements MongoDB Transactions to ensure data consistency and reliability.
+The PayPrayer implements MongoDB Transactions to ensure data consistency and reliability.
 Transactions follow the ACID properties of databases, ensuring that transactions are either fully completed and committed or reverted back in case of issues, thus preventing inconsistencies in the database.

 # PayPrayer